SamWindell/Signet/docs/usage.md

 ## :sound: seamless-loop
 ### Description:
-Turns the file(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
+Turns the file(s) into seamless loops.
+If you specify a crossfade-percent of 0, the algorithm will trim the file down to the smallest possible seamless-sounding loop, which starts and ends on a zero crossings.
+If you specify a non-zero crossfade-percent, the given percentage of audio from the start of the file will be faded onto the end of the file.
 Due to this overlap, the resulting file is shorter.

 ### Usage:
   `seamless-loop` `crossfade-percent`

 ### Arguments:
 `crossfade-percent FLOAT:INT in [0 - 100] REQUIRED`
 The size of the crossfade region as a percent of the whole file.
+If this is zero then the algorithm will scan the file for the smallest possible loop, starting and ending on zero-crossings, and trim the file to that be that loop.

 ## :sound: trim
 ### Description: